Nick Seymour: Biography

 In 1986 Seymour, Finn and Hester were also members of The Rock Party, a charity project for The National Campaign Against Drug Abuse (NCADA), which included many fellow Australasian musicians including Finn's older brother, Tim Finn; GANGgajang members Geoff Stapleton, Robbie James and Mark Callaghan; Models members Jenny Morris and Sean Kelly; Reg Mombassa (Mental As Anything), Eddie Rayner (ex-Split Enz), Mary Azzopardi (Rockmelons), Andrew Barnum (Vitabeats), Lissa Barnum, Michael Barclay, Peter Blakeley, Deborah Conway, Danny De Costa, Greg Herbert (The Promise), Spencer P Jones, John Kennedy, Paul Kelly, Robert Susz (Dynamic Hepnotics) and Rick Swinn (The Venetians).
 The Rock Party released a 12" three-track single "Everything to Live For", which was produced by Joe Wissert, Phil Rigger and Phil Beazley.
 In 1990 Seymour and Hester joined Chris Bailey Combo with Bailey on lead vocals (ex-The Saints), Dror Erez, Tony Norris and Chris Wilson.

 After Crowded House separated in November 1996, Seymour joined former bandmate Peter Jones (who had replaced Hester in 1994) in a pop rock band, deadstar.
 That group had been formed in August 1995, as a side project, by Jones (drums and percussion), Caroline Kennedy (lead vocals and guitar), and former Hunters & Collectors member Barry Palmer (lead guitar and, initially, bass guitar).
 With Seymour aboard they toured the United Kingdom and recorded their second album, Milk (August 1997).
 At that time, Seymour had worked on his brother Mark's debut solo album, King Without a Clue (October 1997), alongside bandmates Jones and Palmer.
-Seymour left deadstar at the end on 1997.
+Seymour left deadstar at the end of 1997.

 Seymour moved to Dublin and produced the debut album, Neither Am I (October 2000), for Irish band Bell X1.
 He also helped establish Irish bands, Juno Falls and Vesta Varro, as well as recording a rock band, The Walls.
 In 2003, he re-teamed with Hester to form another group, Tarmac Adam.

 Following Hester's death in 2005, Seymour reconnected with Finn and performed on the latter's third studio album.
 Over time, that project morphed into the fifth Crowded House album.
 In 2007, Neil Finn, Mark Hart and Nick Seymour reformed Crowded House, adding Matt Sherrod as drummer.
 The album Time on Earth was released in June 2007 and the group started a world tour in support of it.

 Crowded House also released Intriguer in 2010.
 It reached #1 on the Australian charts.

 Seymour composed the score for the 2012 documentary The Summit.
 In 2013 he guested, along with Pete Ruotolo, Steven Mogerly, Conor Murray and Hot House Flower Liam Ó Maonlaí on Rónán Ó Snodaigh's album of songs in Irish, Sos.
 The band was called The Occasionals.
 He also played bass on the 2013 "Sticky Wickets" album by Irish band The Duckworth Lewis Method.